-At St Mark’s we aim to provide a high-quality computing education which equips pupils to develop computational thinking and creativity to understand and change the world.
+At St Mark’s we aim to provide a high-quality computing education which equips pupils to develop computational thinking through programming, communication and creativity through a range of online tools.

 We think of computing in these headings:

 - Multimedia – using computers and online tools to communicate, collaborate and create.
 We learn to combine, text, audio, video and animation creatively and effectively to enhance and communicate our learning.

 - Programming – developing our computational thinking to program a range of real and on-screen robots.
 We use LOGO turtle programs, j2code and Scratch.